erikvod/project_2_431/research/background.md

 **Key Features:**
 - **Dynamic Dispatch:** Supports polymorphism through dynamic method resolution.
 - **Multiple Inheritance:** Allows classes to inherit features from more than one parent class.
+- **All Entities as Objects:** All entities, including numbers and strings, are treated as objects.
+- **Automatic Garbage Collection:** Includes built-in memory management to reclaim unused objects.
+- **Reference-based Variables:** Variables store references to values, not the values themselves.
+This means all copies of one number point to the same object.
+Objects are destroyed as soon as all references to them are deleted.
+- **Variable Parameters in Methods:** Methods can accept a variable number of parameters and/or parameters of variable types.
+- **Getters and Setters:** Automatically generates predefined names for getters and setters.
+- **Exception Handling:** Provides robust exception handling.
+Programs can signal conditions, and handlers specify how various conditions should be processed.
 - **Macros:** Provides robust macro capabilities for code abstraction and transformation.
 - **Modules:** Includes a modular system for organizing and encapsulating code.
 - **Garbage Collection:** Features built-in memory management.